Open source library for building energy and control systems

-The Modelica Buildings library is a free open-source library with dynamic simulation models for building energy and control systems.
+The Modelica Buildings library is a free open-source library with dynamic simulation models for building and district energy and control systems.
 The library contains models for

 - heat transfer among rooms and the outside,

 - multizone airflow, including natural ventilation and contaminant transport,

 - single-zone computational fluid dynamics coupled to heat transfer and HVAC systems,

 - data-driven load prediction for demand response applications, and

 - electrical DC and AC systems with two- or three-phases that can be balanced and unbalanced.

 The primary use of the library is for flexible and fast modeling to accelerate innovation leading to cost-effective very low energy systems for new and existing buildings.
 The library is particularly suited for

 - rapid prototyping of new building systems,

 - design and analysis of non-conventional energy and control systems,